swallenstein/d-shibsp/README.md

 A Shibboleth configuration running apache httpd and shibd in a container:

-1. Mapping users (apache and shibd) between host & container filesystems (also with multiple container instances)
+1. Mapping users (apache and shibd) between host & container filesystems (useful in a shared process namespace)
-2. The user-defined network uses static IP addresses.
+2. The user-defined network uses static IP addresses
 3. Image is based on centos7
-4. The image produces immutable containers, i.e. a container can be removed and re-created any time without loss of data, because data is stored on mounted volumes.
+4. The image produces immutable containers, i.e. a container can be removed and re-created any time without loss of data, because data is stored on mounted volumes

 ## Prepare the repository